 What is This?

 This subject guide links to resources for legal research.
-See also the guide for Political Science 418, "Legal Research & Writing."
+Students in a particular course should loook for a guide specifically for that course, e.g., Political Science 418, "Legal Research & Writing."

 = Access to licensed resources is restricted to UW-W students, faculty, and staff.

 Legal Reference Sources

 For legal abbreviations use Bieber's Dictionary of Legal Abbreviations, searchable via LexisNexis Academic - Also available at Andersen Library's 2nd-floor Reference Desk

 - (Highly Recommended:) Black's Law Dictionary, searchable via WestlawNext. - Also available in Andersen Library's 2nd-floor Reference Collection.
 Click Secondary Sources, then look in upper right corner.